farlee2121/DevEssentialsBlog/_posts/Language Limited Though/2020-10-30-Result-Types.md

  - Constructor type conflicts => Static methods for clear state initialization
  - Noisy success checking => apply-like action binders

-We can take this even further by standardizing methods of combining multiple results.
-For example, if we want to run 5 validators, only succeed if all succeed, and return all errors if not.
+We can take this even further by standardizing methods for combining multiple results.
+For example, if we want to run 5 validators and only succeed if all succeed, but return errors from each failure if not.

+The core issue with C# is still the polymorphic behavior between implementations.
+Using one generically typed result class ends up with a tiring amount of type parameters.
+However, deriving results with specified types doesn't work because the child can't override the return type of it's inherited methods.

 ## Summary